ediboc/EA-test/README.md

 #### Notebook: 2-2Cluster_languages.ipynb
 Clustering by language and top 20 players

-We get 7 clusters where cluster 1 are the languages that produces the best players and whose performance is similar.
+We get 7 clusters where cluster 1 are the languages that produces the best players and whose performances or metrics are similar.

 resulting file:
 *languageCLusters.csv*: is dataframe of languagues average metrics and Cluster_language